menshikow/femtoGPT/README.md

 * **From Scratch:** The model is defined purely in PyTorch `nn.Module`.
 * **Training:** Trained on the three major works of Fyodor Dostoevsky, capable of generating infinite text in his style.
+* **Interactive Generation:** Includes a CLI sampling script that allows you to prompt the model and chat with it in real-time.
 * **Simple:** I tried to keep it as simple as possible without adding extra complexity to Karpathy's repo, while attempting to optimize specific code pieces.

 ## Install